 Bringing Home a Crocodile

 It’s hard to say how serious Chito was about wanting such an unconventional pet, but one fateful morning in 1989 his life changed forever.
-As he went about his business on the river that day, he continually spotted a large, male crocodile, laying upon the river’s banks in the exact same spot.
-By nightfall he decided to take a closer look.
+As he went about his business on the river that day, he continually spotted a large, male crocodile laying upon the riverbank in the exact same spot.
+This was unusual behavior for a croc, and by nightfall, he decided to take a closer look.

 The crocodile only weighed around 150 pounds, which is devastatingly unhealthy for such a large animal.
 Chito saw that the crocodile was dying and wanted to help.
-It took quite a bit of persuasion, but the fisherman somehow convinced his friends to help him load the large croc into a boat and took it home with him!
+It took quite a bit of persuasion, but the fisherman somehow convinced his friends to help him load the large croc into a boat, and then he took it home with him!

 Caring for “Pocho” the Crocodile

 Back at his house, Chito quickly jumped into action and began to carefully care for the crocodile by feeding him chicken and fish, and even re-teaching him how to eat.
-Chito was diligent with his new beastly charge, and even went as far as sneaking outside to sleep with the crocodile at night so that it wouldn’t be lonely!
-He later explained that he knew that food and medicine would not be enough for the creature to make a full recovery.
-He later explained that for the crocodile to regain its will to live, he believed it also needed love.
+Chito was diligent with his new beastly charge, and even went as far as sneaking outside to sleep with the crocodile at night so that he wouldn’t be lonely!
+He later explained that he knew food and medicine would not be enough for the creature to make a full recovery.
+Chito believed that in order for the reptile to regain his will to live, he also needed love.